mpicbg-scicomp/tissue_miner/README.md

 Support
 =========

 Please use the [github ticket system](https://github.com/mpicbg-scicomp/tissue_miner/issues) to report issues or suggestions.
 We also welcome pull requests.
-If